friends-of-presta/security-advisories/_posts/2023-02-07-stored-xss.md

 We will call them: [CWE-79](https://cwe.mitre.org/data/definitions/79.html) / T2-F2B (Type 2 : Stored XSS AND from Front office to Back office).

-In summary, if you can inject a XSS from FRONT as guest (or assimilated), which will be stored in database then interprated on BACK, then it's a critical vulnrability which must be scored CVSS 3 : 9.5+/10 since it unlocks design's vulnerabilities (users's administration / modules's administration / any admin's controllers)
+In summary, if you can inject a XSS from FRONT as guest (or assimilated), which will be stored in database then interprated on BACK, then it's a critical vulnerability which must be scored CVSS 3 : 9.5+/10 since it unlocks design's vulnerabilities (users's administration / modules's administration / any admin's controllers)

-For all others XSS including Type 0/1 and Type 2 F2F/B2B, you can preserve a low to medium gravity score.
+For all others XSS including Type 0/1 and Type 2 F2F/B2B/B2F, you can preserve a low to medium gravity score.

 ### Module presentation